StefanoSanvitoGroup/RIFE-3D-tom/README.md

 Copy the pretrained model to RIFE-3D-tom/train_log_original/, the fine tuned model will be saved in RIFE-3D-tom/train_log/

-The dataset used for fine tunining should have the following structure:
+The dataset used for fine tuning should have the same structure as the [Vimeo90K dataset](http://toflow.csail.mit.edu).
 ...

-Please note that GPU is required.
+Please note that GPU is required for fine tuning.
 ```
 !torchrun train.py --epoch='{number_of_epochs}' --world_size=1
 ```